 - All vehicles registered in their name

-Additionally, drivers are not legally allowed to operate a vehicle without an IID installed if they have an IID-restricted license.
-Failure to follow any of these guidelines can result in serious legal consequences here in Los Angeles.
+Although state law allows you to drive a car with an interlock that is in someone else’s name, there are laws surrounding IID usage that drivers must follow.
+For example, drivers are not legally allowed to operate a vehicle without an IID installed if they have an IID-restricted license.
+Failure to follow any of these guidelines can result in serious legal consequences.

 - Each time they start the vehicle